-Various bar associations, non-profit organizations, and other private advocacy organizations host legal clinics that are open to the public.
-Legal clinics usually do not require an appointment and allow you to speak with an attorney who could help answer your legal questions or offer legal advice on how you might be able to resolve a legal issue.
+Various bar associations, nonprofits, and advocacy organizations host legal clinics for the public.
+Legal clinics allow you to speak with an attorney who can help answer your legal questions or offer legal advice on how to resolve a legal issue.

 Please note that this map is not comprehensive.
 Some clinics may rotate locations, and these clinics may not have a permanent address represented on the map.
 For a full list of clinics in your area, please review the boxes for your specific region below.